-You can perform a security check for your website with Plesk’s WordPress Toolkit.
+You can perform a security check for your website with Plesk’s WP Toolkit.
 You’ll be able to see if all/readme.html/files are empty.
 You can also easily change your security settings and view your security status.
 For that you need to go to the S column in the section Websites & Domain > WordPress.

 Click on the “check security” link to see the status for all of your WordPress installations.
 Select the checkboxes with the security improvement you want to perform and then click on the secure button.

 That’s how you can drastically reduce the chances of someone breaking into your site by ensuring WordPress website security of the highest level.

 Along with general WordPress site security, WP Toolkit in Plesk can also be used to backup your site.

 Plesk Toolkit for WordPress makes it easy to create scheduled backups for your website.
 Follow the steps to make sure that you have up-to-date data to restore from where you can take backup when needed: